 3. My partner or family will decide

-- If there is no partner or family and you have not recorded your choice in the Donorregister, you are not a donor.
+- Is there no partner or family present and are you registered in the Donor Register with this choice?
+Then you will not become a donor.

 4. A person nominated by me will decide